August85/consolethis/README.markdown

 # ConsoleThis

-ConsoleThis is a vim plugin for JavaScript, for automated console output of variables.
+ConsoleThis is a vim plugin for automated console output of variables.
+Currently file extensions which are supported are '.js', '.py' & '.go'.

 ## Installation